 Yes.
 The course allocates a full day to spend alone in the backcountry.
 The casual pace and team support provide additional opportunities to enjoy the peace and solitude of nature.

 Two instructors lead each group, and course size is limited to 10 students, so each instructor has no more than five students.
 In addition, a course director is assigned to each group to attend to group and individual needs and to facilitate transitions from one activity to the next.

 This course is NOT currently eligible to receive college credit through the University of North Carolina at Wilmington.
-If you are interested in earning credit for a course, learn more about our Outdoor Educator and Semester / Gap Year courses which may be eligible for up to six college-level credits.
-The following courses are currently eligible for up to six college-level credits through The University of North Carolina – Wilmington:
+If you are interested in earning credit for a course, learn more about our Outdoor Educator and Gap Year / Semester courses which may be eligible for up to six college-level credits through The University of North Carolina – Wilmington.

 This week-long course is for you if you want to have fun backpacking and river rafting with a group of like-minded women.